ajitsingh98/Data-Science-Interview-Questions-Answers/linear_regression_and_regularization.md

 Ordinary least square method suffers from the following issues:
 - Poor prediction accuracy(Overfitting)
-    - If $n ~ p$i.e number of observations($  n$) is not much larger than the number of predictors ($p$) then  there can be a lot of variability in the least square fit, resulting in overfitting and consequently poor prediction on test set.
+    - If $n ~ p $ i.e number of observations($  n $) is not much larger than the number of predictors ($ p$) then  there can be a lot of variability in the least square fit, resulting in overfitting and consequently poor prediction on test set.
     - If $p > n$, then there is no longer a unique least square coefficient estimation and variance is infinite so method an not be used at all
 - Lack of model interpretability
     - It is often the case that some of many of the variables used in ols might not be associated with the response.
 They unnecessary complicate the model and makes hard to interpret the model output.